austral/austral.github.io/_spec/rationale-syntax.md

 factor out complicated control flow into chains of functions.

-Historically, there is one language that moved from an expression-oriented to a statement-oriented syntax: ALGOL W was expression-orienten; Pascal, its successor, was statement-oriented.
+Historically, there is one language that moved from an expression-oriented to a statement-oriented syntax: ALGOL W was expression-oriented; Pascal, its successor, was statement-oriented.

 ### Keywords over Symbols {#rationale-keywords}